 Section 5.
 Quorum

-At any meeting, 6 members of the Board shall constitute a quorum.
+At any meeting, six (6) Board members shall constitute a quorum.
 A majority of such quorum shall decide any question that may come before the meeting.
 In the absence of a quorum, a majority of the Board present, at any regular or special meeting may adjourn the meeting without further notice other than announcement at the meeting, until a quorum is present.
 At such an adjourned meeting, at which a quorum shall be present, any business may be transacted which might have been transacted at the meeting as originally called.

-At the Annual Meeting of the SLA, 10 voting members eligible to vote shall constitute a quorum.
+At the SLA Annual Meeting, 10 voting members eligible to vote shall constitute a quorum.
 A majority of such quorum shall decide any question that may come before the meeting.
 In the absence of a quorum, the members eligible to vote, which are present in person, shall have the power to adjourn the meeting without further notice other than announcement at the meeting, until the needed number of voting members shall be present.

 Section 6.
 Voting

-At the Annual meeting of the SLA, one representative of each active Single Unit Membership, whose dues are paid for the current year, shall be entitled to vote.
-Business Memberships are not entitled to vote.
-At the regular meetings or special meetings of the Board, only the officers, Tract Directors or the designated Alternate Tract Directors, who have paid their dues for the current year, may vote.
+Only Active members (see Article 6) may vote at the SLA Annual Meeting.
+At Regular and Special Meetings of the Board, only the Officers, Tract Directors or the designated Alternate Tract Directors, who have paid their dues for the current year, may vote.
 At all meetings votes shall be by voice or show of hands.
 Upon the request by any member entitled to vote, the vote on any question before the SLA, or the vote for electing officers, Tract Directors or Assistant Tract Directors, may be by secret ballot.

 Article 3 – Tract Directors